From the short story collection Fractured Hearts.

 My view from this room has deeply affected me, like a painting that speaks to the soul through the artist’s brush.
 At first all I saw was the very average and dated décor.
-When slipping through the sliding door onto the deck, disappointment was further felt at how small the inlet was with its white sandy beach barely bigger than a picture postcard.
-There were lots of native Hawaiians everywhere at first glance, and although I found them interesting, they were somewhat intimidating.
-At least, upon my initial arrival to shores more foreign than familiar.
+My disappointment grew when slipping onto the deck and observing how tiny the inlet was.
+There were native Hawaiians everywhere at first glance, reminding me I was not in a familiar place.

-After the rooster quits crowing and the mist on the hills lift, people begin to appear on the beach and along the wide dock.
-Skippers are preparing their boats to set sail, or transport divers and deep-sea fishing tourists to where they can renew their spirits.
-Each day they embark upon a different adventure and capture another memory to sustain them on the mainland through stress filled days ahead of hectic routines, just as our stolen moments sustain me through the harrowing weeks without you.
+After the rooster quits crowing and the mist on the hill lifts, people begin to appear on the beach and along the dock.
+Skippers are preparing their boats to transport divers and fishermen out to sea, where they can renew their spirits.
+Each day they embark upon a different adventure and capture another memory to sustain them on the mainland, through stress-filled days of hectic routines, just as our stolen moments sustain me through the harrowing weeks without you.

 By midday toddlers run in the shallow waves and lovers lay side by side on towels letting lotion-drenched bodies absorb the mystical powers of a tropical sun.
-Kneading out knots formed by a career of choice, spouse of choice, lifestyle of choice.
-Loosening muscles constricted by daily duties that weigh us down and send us looking for where the clock stops.
-Where time stands still.
-Where palm trees, sun, surf and sand merge as one priceless therapy session.
+Its golden rays knead out knots formed by a career of choice, spouse of choice, lifestyle of choice.
+The penetrating heat relaxes muscles constricted by daily duties that weigh us down and send us looking for where time stands still.
+Palm trees merge with sand and surf for one priceless therapy session.

 Early evening brings a subtle breeze to lick at hot, oiled skin and clear out semi-conscious thoughts of selling everything you own and leaving everything you are to come here and be someone else, anyone else.
-The lights begin to glow in the lamps that dot the shore and line the dock of the tiny mystical inlet, or fantastical lazy bay.
-The harbor changes color like a chameleon, from sea greens and misty blues to shades of melon and peach as a tender sunset caresses the shoreline.
+The lights begin to glow in the lamps that dot the shore and line the dock of the tiny mystical inlet.
+Like a chameleon, the harbor changes color.
+It is sea green and misty blue at midday, fiery orange and crimson at sunset.

-In the middle of the night I lean on the rail and feel as one with this setting, as I now feel as one with you.
-The sprinkling of lights everywhere give feathery shadows to the palm leaves moving ever so slightly in the balmy, barely distinguishable breeze.
+In the middle of the night I lean on the rail and feel as one with this setting, similar to how I feel when I am with you.
+The sprinkling of lights everywhere give feathery shadows to the palm leaves moving in the balmy, barely distinguishable breeze.
 Sounds are noticeably nocturnal.
 Hushed, reverent.
-Lush greenery rustles – swaying like a whisper, and the tide is but a tiny ripple kissing the sand.
+Lush greenery rustles… swaying like a whisper.
+The tide is but a tiny ripple kissing the sand.
 Boats in the harbor are moored with creaking ropes that strain against the lapping sea.
 Silent twinkling stars light hills beyond the bay.
 Nothing stirs in the predawn but my imaginings.

 A morning serenade from the neighboring rooster awakens me.
-The native birds are quiet, but can be heard in the late afternoon as a frenzied chorus of chirping in the bushes beside the paths traveled endlessly by browned, barefooted beings.
-I know the routine well – the sights, the sounds, the life outside my railing on this miniature island beachfront postcard, with the long wide dock and glistening sea-blue bay.
+Native birds are quiet, but soon will be a frenzied chorus in the bushes beside the path.
+Browned, barefoot people will scurry past the chirping birds, eager to put their toes in a frothy tideline.
+I know the routine well; the sights, the sounds, the life outside my railing on this beachfront postcard, beside the long, wide dock and glistening blue bay.
 It is holding me hostage for a fraction of time, an instant.
-It is a taste of what life can be at its most illusive height of non-reality –just as you are.
+It is a taste of what life can be at its height of rapture.

 What could be more foolish than that?

 I am sad to leave this room and this view that I have grown so accustomed to.
-I will mourn the loss of my short stay in paradise.
+I will mourn the loss of my time here.
 I will never forget the sounds and the moods, the various settings of light and shadow.
-Like the back of my hand, I know this picture of perfection – these palm trees, lush hills, and sleek sailboats.
+Like the back of my hand, I know this picture of perfection – these palm trees, lush hills, and bobbing sailboats.
 This harbor will live forever in my mind, only its details fading with time.

 But the monstrous dark lava dock will remain crystal clear to me always, because it is part of the real world, the everyday busy working world.
-It is the link from fantasy to reality, the lifeline that clearly defines the truth of the matter – I cannot return again to your open arms, any more than I can ever forget our time in paradise, our last hurrah, our final kiss, our love that could only leave a wake of destruction in its path.
+It is the link from fantasy to reality, the lifeline that clearly defines the truth of the matter.
+I cannot return again to your open arms, to our love that could only leave a wake of destruction in its path.

 An illusion of integrity merely makes a mockery of it.

-And so the tiny picture postcard of our shared fantasy will sit unassumingly in the journal of my life, and if I could write upon the back and mail it to your door, my sweet, lost, forbidden love, it would simply say that paradise comes with a cost.
+And so my love, this tiny picture postcard of our shared fantasy will sit unassumingly in the journal of my life.
+If I could write upon the back and mail it to your door, it would simply say that our contrived paradise comes with a cost.

-And that price is more than I can bear.
+And that price is more than I can bear to pay.

 Visit Kathryn Mattingly at Goodreads